What is AI customer service? A practical guide

 Direct answer

-AI customer service is an AI layer built inside your existing WhatsApp, Gmail, and CRM.
-It handles inquiry drafting, triage, and follow-up.
-Not a chatbot.
+AI customer service is an AI layer built inside your WhatsApp, Gmail, and CRM.
+It drafts replies, triages, and follows up.
+Not a chatbot widget.

-- AI customer service is an AI layer built inside your existing WhatsApp, Gmail, and CRM.
-It handles inquiry drafting, triage, and follow-up.
-Not a chatbot.
+- AI customer service is an AI layer built inside your WhatsApp, Gmail, and CRM.
+It drafts replies, triages, and follows up.
+Not a chatbot widget.

 - The strongest AI work starts with one operational bottleneck, one owner, and one result the team can inspect.